rideau-info.com

 Why is there a lock in the middle of lake?
 My dog is clearly puzzled about the odd location of Narrows Lock (centre of photo) - sitting between Big Rideau Lake and Upper Rideau Lake (both of which in the pre-canal era were parts of one large Rideau Lake).
 Photo by: Ken W. Watson, 2007

 Why is there a lock in the middle of a lake?
 Locks are normally situated at navigation impediments such as rapids, but such is not the case with Narrows Lock, situated in the middle of Rideau Lake.
-It’s a story of disease and geology.
+It’s a tale of disease and geology.

-Map of central Rideau CanalThe original plan for this area of the Rideau Canal, which Lt.
-Colonel John By, R.E., Superintending Engineer for the Rideau project proposed in 1827, was to construct a dam and two locks at Chaffey’s Mills, an open canal cut across the Isthmus (the main watershed divide between the Rideau River Watershed to the north and the Gananoque River and Cataraqui River watersheds to the south) at Newboro, and a dam and one lock at First Rapids (Poonamalie).
-Based on the original surveys, the dam and lock at First Rapids would raise the level of Rideau Lake by about 3 feet (0.9 m) and the dam and locks at Chaffeys would raise about 18 feet to match that level.
-This would create a very large summit pond, 46 km (28.6 mi) in length able to supply water to both sides (Cataraqui/Gananoque watersheds and Rideau River watershed) of the Rideau Canal.
+Based on the original surveys, the dam and lock at First Rapids would raise the level of Rideau Lake by about 3 feet (0.9 m) and the dam and locks at Chaffeys would raise the water about 18 feet (5.5 m) to match that level.
+This would create a very large summit pond, 28.6 miles (46 km) in length, able to supply water to both sides (Cataraqui/Gananoque watersheds and Rideau River watershed) of the Rideau Canal.

 Original plan for two locks at Chaffeys